aaronshaf/security-plus/unsorted.md

 - DRP: Data recovery plan
 - "TEMPEST is a group of standards that refers to the investigations of conducted admissions from electrical and mechanical devices that may or may not compromise an organization."
+  - "War-driving can be prevented by using TEMPEST-certified techniques.
+War-driving is when a person attempts to access a company's wireless network from a laptop within their vehicle."
 - Logging
   - "The System log file logs information pertaining to drivers, operating system files, the kernel, and so on..."
   - Security log